itspladd/personal-website-old/blog/_posts/2016-05-11-i-am-good-at-not-doing-things.md

     I wrote this post and its successor in the middle of a severe depressive episode.
 At the time, I had no idea what depression was, really, besides "sometimes people get sad"; and I certainly didn't think of depression as something that could affect me personally.
   </p>
   <p>
     I've changed a lot since then, and I'm doing a lot better with my outlook towards myself and my confidence in my ability to achieve my goals!
+I'm aware of my depression and working hard to manage it properly instead of letting it dictate my life.
 I've decided to keep this post visible as a reminder to myself of where I've been and how far I've come since then.
   </p>
 </aside>